ThomasByr/chess/README.md

 ## Prerequisites

 The base project currently has no prerequisites but to have a recent enough distribution of Linux.
 To run tests (as well as the debug mode), valgrind is necessary.
 You will need doxygen and graphviz installed in order to build the html version of the documentation.
-The current makefile is set for g++-11 and the znver3 micro-architecture (Ryzen Zen3), you should modify it if needed.

 ## Usage